Freedom of Information

 Requests for recorded information will be treated as a request under the FOI Act, other than:

-- Information routinely given out as part of routine business, for example:
+• Information routinely given out as part of routine business, for example:

-- Standard responses to general enquires
+• Standard responses to general enquires

-- The request is asking for contact details for a member of staff
+• Requests for contact details for a member of staff

-- A request for environmental information or
+• A request for environmental information or

-- The requesters own personal data
+• The requester's own personal data

 Publication Scheme